English Premier League fans, rejoice! Intel is bringing 360-degree replay to the game

 One key wrinkle: This is for the teams and their audiences and is not being used by the referees.
 So you may be yelling at the TV even more at that next missed offside call.

 American sports fans will recognize the technology, as it’s been used with both the NFL and Major League Baseball.
-The expansion to the EPL represents Intel’s latest move in trying to revolutionize how we watch sports.
-Back in 2017, the company was already broadcasting MLB games in VR and entered into VR deals with both the NBA and Spain’s La Liga soccer league.
+The expansion to the Premier League represents Intel’s latest move in trying to revolutionize how we watch sports.
+In 2017, the company was already broadcasting MLB games in VR and entered into VR deals with both the NBA and Spain’s La Liga soccer league.

 If everything goes according to plan (the Premier League’s broadcast partners still have to give their final sign-off), Arsenal intends to debut the True View technology for its match against Manchester United on March 10.